Modularium/Agent-NN/docs/development/cicd.md

 # CI/CD Pipeline

-This document describes the Continuous Integration and Continuous Deployment (CI/CD) pipeline for Smolit LLM-NN.
+This document describes the Continuous Integration and Continuous Deployment (CI/CD) pipeline for Agent-NN.

 ## Overview